Helping millions of people navigate the world of technology.

 Source: Battery University

-The study also outlines that the most damaging condition for a battery is when it’s stored at full charge at elevated temperatures — above 30° celsius.
+The study also outlines that the most damaging condition for a battery is when it’s stored at full charge at elevated temperatures — above 30° Celsius.

-Storing a battery charged at 100% at 60° celsius temperatures will result in the battery losing over 40% capacity in just three months.
+Storing a battery charged at 100% at 60° Celsius temperatures will result in the battery losing over 40% capacity in just three months.
 While storing it at 40% charge at the same temperatures will make it lose 25% charge holding capacity over a year.

 Operating your laptop at high temperatures while plugged in at 100% battery charge isn’t recommended as well.

-Remove Battery When Plugged in?
-Not Really.
+Remove Battery When Plugged In?
+Not Really

-Until heating isn’t a factor, you do not really need to remove the battery when the device is plugged in or worry about the battery overcharging.
+Until heating isn’t a factor, you do not need to remove the battery when the device is plugged in or worry about the battery overcharging.

 Source: Battery University